nowshadktasin/Netflix-Data-Analysis-with-SQL/README.md

 - **Git & GitHub:** Crucial for version control and collaboration, ensuring my SQL analysis is accessible and trackable

 ---
-Here’s a structured analysis of your first question, using the format you’ve provided:

----

 ## 1. Count of Movies vs TV Shows
 This query helped count the number of movies versus TV shows available in the Netflix database, offering insight into the distribution of content types.